Monmon891Awesome/code-of-meridaeia/BETA_TESTING_INFRASTRUCTURE.md

 # 🚀 Beta Testing Infrastructure Plan
-## CodeQuest: The Siege of Meridaeia
+## Code of Meridaeia: The Siege of Meridaeia

 ---

 ## 📋 Executive Summary

-This document outlines the complete infrastructure strategy for hosting **CodeQuest** as a beta test for your friends, enabling:
+This document outlines the complete infrastructure strategy for hosting **Code of Meridaeia** as a beta test for your friends, enabling:
 - ✅ **Zero-maintenance hosting** (no need to keep your laptop running)
 - ✅ **Mobile-responsive gameplay** (works on phones)
 - ✅ **Online-only progression** (no local caches, server-authoritative)